 If you decide to claim your Swiss compensation with the help of Flight-Delayed.co.uk, you can easily upload all relevant invoices and receipts to our smart, mobile-friendly system.
 We will carefully review them and fight for your money with the airline.
 For your convenience, we work on a ‘no win, no fee’ basis.

-Some of the most common extraordinary circumstances are:
+Some of the most common extraordinary circumstances that allow Swiss to deny your claim are:

 Bad weather, for example thick fog, heavy rain, or thunderstorms.